 - blood clots and bedsores due to paralysis

-In general, symptoms will worsen for two to four weeks before they stabilize.
-Most people (approximately 85 percent) fully recover within six to 12 months.
-(Newswanger, at al., 2004)
+In general, symptoms will get worse for two to four weeks before they stabilize.
+Recovery can then take anywhere from a few weeks to a few years.
+People with Guillain-Barre usually recover in six to 12 months.